Insect bites and stings

 Common symptoms of a bite include:

-How do I know if it’s an insect sting?
+How do I know if I’ve been stung by an insect?

 If you are stung, the insect will puncture the skin and leave behind saliva, faeces (poo) or venom.

-It’s also quite common that the insect will leave behind its 'sting' with or without venom.
+It’s also quite common that for the insect to leave behind its ‘sting’, with or without venom.

 Common symptoms of a sting include:

-• in cases of allergic reaction, swelling may be more severe and affect a larger part of the body, for example the whole leg or arm may become swollen
+In cases of allergic reaction, swelling may be more severe and affect a larger part of the body — for example the whole leg or arm may become swollen.
+Allergic reactions may also cause a blister to form.

-Stings generally clear up within two days (48 hours) although the area may be tender for a few days after this.
+Stings generally clear up within 48 hours, although the area may remain tender.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.